raviolli77/machineLearning_breastCancer_Python/notebooks/random_forest.md

 We split the data set into our *training* and *test sets* which will be (pseudo) randomly selected having a 80-20% splt.
 We will use the training set to train our model along with some optimization, and use our test set as the unseen data that will be a useful final metric to let us know how well our model does.

 When using this method for machine learning always be weary of utilizing your test set when creating models.
-The issue of data leakage is a grave and serious issue that is common in practice and can result in over-fitting.
+The issue of data leakage is a serious issue that is common in practice and can result in over-fitting.
 More on data leakage can be found in this [Kaggle article](https://www.kaggle.com/wiki/Leakage)

 ```python